akram185/EZ-Rentals/README.md

 ## Overview

 _**EZ Rentals** is a site where user can explore the cars available to rent.
 User will be provided with car types and models in card format on the homepage and when clicked on the cards user can find more information and pricing about the car on its detail page.
-Once user selects the desired car, user can sign-up with EZ Rentals to reserve the car._
+User can also sign-up with EZ Rentals to add the car to their my cars list and or can edit or delete the list._

 <br>